22 June 2018

 Hong Kong’s Trade with the US

 The US is Hong Kong’s 2nd-largest export market, behind only the Chinese mainland.
-Hong Kong’s total exports to the US grew by 0.4% to US$30.9 billion in the first nine months of 2017, after decreasing by 5% to US$41.5 billion in 2016.
-Major export items in January-September 2017 included telecommunications equipment & parts (shared 16% of the total), computers (6%), pearls, precious & semi-precious stones (6%), articles of apparel, of textile fabrics (5%), jewellery (5%), electrical apparatus for electrical circuits (4%), parts & accessories of office machines/computers (4%), electrical machinery & apparatus (4%), semi-conductors and electronic valves & tubes (4%), toys, games & sporting goods (4%), electrical power machinery & parts (4%), women’s or girl’s wear of textile fabrics, not knitted (4%), watches and clocks (3%) and travel goods & handbags (3%).
+Hong Kong’s total exports to the US grew by 0.4% to US$34.8 billion in the first ten months of 2017, after decreasing by 5% to US$41.5 billion in 2016.
+Major export items in January-October 2017 included telecommunications equipment & parts (shared 16% of the total), computers (6%), pearls, precious & semi-precious stones (6%), articles of apparel, of textile fabrics (6%), jewellery (5%), electrical apparatus for electrical circuits (4%), parts & accessories of office machines/computers (4%), toys, games & sporting goods (4%), electrical machinery & apparatus (4%), semi-conductors and electronic valves & tubes (4%), electrical power machinery & parts (4%), women’s or girl’s wear of textile fabrics, not knitted (4%), watches and clocks (3%) and travel goods & handbags (3%).

 On the other hand, the US is Hong Kong’s 6th-largest source of imports.
-Hong Kong’s total imports from the US were up by 5% to US$19.7 billion in the first nine months of 2017, after decreasing by 2% to US$26.5 billion in 2016.
-Leading import items in January-September 2017 included telecommunications equipment & parts (shared 16% of the total), semi-conductors and electronic valves and tubes (13%), pearls, precious and semi-precious stones (9%), jewellery (7%), fresh or dried fruit and nuts (not including oil nuts) (4%), fresh, chilled or frozen meat & edible meat offal (4%), non-electric engines & motors & parts (3%), measuring, checking, analysing & controlling instruments & apparatus (3%) and electrical apparatus for electrical circuits (3%).
+Hong Kong’s total imports from the US were up by 4% to US$22.1 billion in the first ten months of 2017, after decreasing by 2% to US$26.5 billion in 2016.
+Leading import items in January-October 2017 included telecommunications equipment & parts (shared 16% of the total), semi-conductors and electronic valves and tubes (13%), pearls, precious and semi-precious stones (9%), jewellery (7%), fresh or dried fruit and nuts (not including oil nuts) (4%), fresh, chilled or frozen meat & edible meat offal (4%), non-electric engines & motors & parts (3%), measuring, checking, analysing & controlling instruments & apparatus (3%) and electrical apparatus for electrical circuits (3%).

 US Involvement in the Hong Kong Economy